On the K\"onig-Hall-Egerv\'ary theorem for multidimensional matrices and multipartite hypergraphs: Constructions of extremal matrices

 So the first clause of Construction~\ref{extrconstrorder} is not reversible.
-Also we would like to note that this matrix $B$ is an example of an extremal matrix such that it has an index $\alpha$ covered with weight $1$ by an optimal hyperplane cover but the submatrix $B_{\alpha}$ is not an extremal matrix.
+We would like to note that the above matrix $B$ is an example of an extremal matrix in which there is an index $\alpha$ covered with weight $1$ by an optimal hyperplane cover, but the submatrix $B_{\alpha}$ is not an extremal matrix.

-Next we show that the second clause of Construction~\ref{extrconstrorder} can be completed to the equivalence between extremal matrices.
+Let us show that the second clause of Construction~\ref{extrconstrorder} can be completed to an equivalence between extremal matrices.

 \begin{teorema} Assume that a table $\Lambda'$ is obtained from $\Lambda$ by attaching a $1$-entry to one of the rows and $0$-entries to other rows.
 Then $A(\Lambda')$ is an extremal matrix of deficiency $\delta$ if and only if $A(\Lambda)$ is an extremal matrix of deficiency $\delta$. \end{teorema}